 (a) to the sale or supply of any explosive by the owner or person in control of a mine to contract workers or piece workers for use in that mine; or

-(b) in respect of any transaction involving the sale of explosives (other than fireworks of the shop goods class), if the Minister exempts, as in his discretion he is hereby authorized to do, the transaction from the provisions of this Division.
+(b) in respect of any transaction involving the sale of explosives (other than fireworks of the shop goods class), if the Minister exempts, as in his discretion he is hereby authorised to do, the transaction from the provisions of this Division.

 [Section 33 amended by No. 78 of 1966 s.
 5.]